Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: Experimental studies

 \section{Experimental studies}

 All the experiments run on a laptop with Intel i7-12700H CPU, 32G DDR5 RAM and 1TB SSD.
-A RTX 3060 laptop GPU is also available for fast computing of distance matrix.
-Python is chosen as the programming language.
+An RTX 3060 laptop GPU is also available for fast computing of distance matrix.
+The programming language is Python 3.7.